 Is Nothing Sacred?

-The Church of Zero is based around the scientifically reasonable idea that the physical word we perceive as reality does not, in fact, exist; that the visible, tangible universe is a Grand Illusion (don’t take the caps seriously, folks – one basic tenet of this church is that just about everything we can know about the manifestation of reality is wrong.)
+The Church of Zero is based around the logically absurd but scientifically reasonable idea that the physical word we perceive as reality does not, in fact, exist; that the visible, tangible universe is a Grand Illusion (don’t take the caps seriously, folks – one basic tenet of this church is that just about everything we can know about the manifestation of reality is probably wrong, and certainly incomplete.)

 Nor should you conclude that this in any way attempts to negate or deny the functional “reality of reality.”
 The construct may be ephemeral, but its existence is what makes all this possible.
 The physical is illusion.
 But the experience is the reality, and the purpose.

 We pretty much all agree that we are composed of atoms, and atoms contain electrons, protons and neutrons, with the protons and neutrons in the nucleus and electrons whirling around the chewy center.
 And most of the region occupied by the atom is essentially empty space.
 This has been accepted by the scientific community as the norm since before the 1900s.
 And since then, our closer examination with better tools and extended theories and we have pretty solid evidence that everything eventually can be shown to exist purely as energy.
 Current general agreement is built around String Theory, which postulates that at a deep enough observation, everything reduces to a single type of energy packet called a string, from its behavior.
 And if we are, indeed, at our most basic level beings of energy and light, then the physical universe of matter is a construct of pure energy and thus may reasonably be considered, at its core, as “Nothing.”